karrick/gorange/README.md

 ##### Customized

-As described above, the gorange.NewQuerier function allows creating Querier instances that support most use-cases: optional round-robin query multiple servers, optional retry of specific errors, and optional TTL memoization of query responses.
+As described above, the `NewQuerier` function allows creating objects that implement `Querier` and supports most use-cases: optional round-robin query of multiple servers, optional retry of specific errors, and optional TTL memoization of query responses.
 The only requirement is to specify one or more servers to query.
 Leaving any other config option at its zero value creates a viable Querier without those optional features.

 See the `examples/customized/main.go` for complete example of this code, including constants and functions not shown here.